Appraiser: Steve Thompson

 PURSUANT TO L.1919, CH 279, 2

-A study of the vacant (V) property real estate market indicated that the market is stable with no general upward or downward trend.
+A study of the vacant (V) property real estate market indicated that the market is stable with no discernable trend.

 In accordance with the provisions in K.S.A.
 79-1476, the Division of Property Valuation is required to annually furnish each county the results of its study relating to changes, if any, of the use value of agricultural land.
 Changes can and do occur as a result of several factors including cropping practices, commodity prices and production costs.